Subrahmanyajoshi/Cancer-Detection-using-GCP/README.md

 ```

-## Submitting Training job to AI Platform
+## Submitting Training job to Vertex AI

 - Go to google cloud console and create an instance of AI Notebooks.
    If not known how to do that, follow the procedure given [here](https://cloud.google.com/notebooks/docs/create-new).
    (Create the notebook with low specifications, as we will not be running actual training here.
-   This just acts as a base machine to submit the job to AI platform.
+   This just acts as a base machine to submit the job to Vertex AI.
    The best choice is n1-standard-2 machines which have 7.5 gb memory and 2 vCpus).
 - Launch Jupyter lab and open a terminal.
 - Clone this repository.